Modeling and detecting resonant tides of exotic compact objects: Introduction and summary

 The same physical mechanism underlying GW echoes offers the possibility for another effect in the inspiral phase: low frequency QNMs can be excited by the driving of the companion.
 At resonance, tidal effects suddenly become more dominant.
 This gives two potentially observable effects.
 First, sharp peaks in the emitted gravitational wave power are to be expected when the orbital frequency matches the resonant frequency of an internal oscillation mode of the object.
 This effectively leads to a high frequency `glitch' in the observed signal which is most likely inaccessible to current or planned detectors \cite{Cardoso:2019nis}.
 Second, the significant enhancement of energy in an internal mode causes a phase difference in the GW signal.
 This kind of resonance phenomenon has already been discussed at length in the context of neutron stars (NS) \cite{Kojima1987, Reisenegger1993, Lai1994, Pons2002} and white dwarfs \cite{Rathore:2004gs}, and numerically for particular ECO models such as gravastars and boson stars \cite{Cardoso:2017cfl,Cardoso2017,Pani2010, Macedo2013, Cardoso2016}.
 A recent model-independent data analysis for the phase shift due to inspiral resonances showed no deviation from GR in second-generation GW observations yet \cite{NikhefResonances}.
 However, a detailed treatment for the form and expected size of the phase shift for generic compact objects is currently not available.

-In this paper, we investigate specifically the perspectives for detection of the phase shift induced by a resonant excitation of the heaviest object in a binary merger.
+In this paper, we investigate specifically the perspectives for detection of the phase shift induced by a resonant excitation of the heaviest object in a comparable mass binary merger.
+The companion could be a black hole, a neutron star or even another ECO although tidal effects in the companion will not be taken into account.
 By extrapolating known results for neutron stars, we write down the phase shift in terms of QNMs and Love numbers of the ECO.
 We determine the prospects for detection of those modes using ground-based GW detectors using a Fisher analysis.
-Although our setup is more generally valid, we do this analysis for the simplest model of a reflecting surface at coordinate radius $r_0 = 2m_1 (1 + \epsilon)$ where $m_1$ is the ECO mass.
+Although our setup is more generally valid, we do this analysis for the simplest model of a reflecting surface at coordinate radius $r_0 = 2M_1 (1 + \epsilon)$ where $M_1$ is the ECO mass, $M_2$ will be the companion mass, and $\epsilon$ is a dimensionless parameter controlling the compactness of the ECO or alternatively a ``closeness'' parameter that indicates how close the reflective surface is to the would-be horizon \cite{Cardoso:2019rvt}.
+In particular, $\epsilon$ is chosen such that the surface lies well within the photonsphere but is, in proper distance, more than a Planck length away from the putative horizon.
+For a hundred solar mass object, this implies $\epsilon$ lies roughly between $10^{-2}$ and $10^{-80}$.
 We find that with current detector capacity observation of the phase shift of our model is ruled out.
-With third generation GW observatories, things look better.
-We focus on Einstein telescope and find that the phase shift becomes detectable for mass ratios smaller than $q \lesssim 10^{-1}$, and $\epsilon \lesssim 10^{-20}$, corresponding to a proper distance away from the horizon of many orders of magnitude above Planck scale.
+With third generation GW observatories, things look better but might still be out of reach.
+We focus on Einstein telescope and find that only at high signal-to-noise ratios of $\sim 10^3$ the phase shift becomes detectable for mass ratios of roughly $M_2/M_1 \lesssim 10^{-2}$ and a wide range of $\epsilon$, but nevertheless corresponding to a proper distance away from the horizon of many orders of magnitude above Planck scale.
 The phase shift at leading order in $\epsilon$ scales with the inverse of the mass ratio, suggesting better prospects for extreme mass ratio inspirals (EMRI) with LISA.
 However, our approximations do not extend to that setup and we defer a proper EMRI study to future work.
 Along the way, we also discuss how the resonance can be written in an effective theory as is done for GW echoes.
 We explore the post-Newtonian structure of this approach and, thereby, clarify how the dynamic tidal deformability induces a difference in gravitational wave emission between an ECO and a black hole at resonance.